-The Government of India offers home loan tax benefits of up to Rs 5 lakh to individuals – deduction of up to Rs 1.5 lakh on principal repayment under Section 80C and up to Rs 2 lakh on interest payment under Section 24(b).
-To boost affordable housing segment, the government also introduced an additional tax deduction of up to Rs 1.5 lakh for first-time homebuyers on the home loan interest component under Section 80EEA.
-This deduction is over and above the tax deduction available under Section 24(b).
+The Government of India offers home loan tax benefits of up to Rs 5. lakh to individuals – deduction of up to Rs.
+1.5 lakh on principal repayment under Section 80C and up to Rs.
+2 lakh on interest payment under Section 24(b).
+To boost affordable housing segment, the government also introduced an additional tax deduction of up to Rs.
+1.5 lakh for first-time homebuyers on the home loan interest component under Section 80EEA.
+This deduction was over and above the tax deduction available under Section 24(b).
 However, the tax benefit under this section is not longer available for fresh home loan applicants.

 |Sections of Income Tax Act||Tax Deduction|